PJLallen/CalibNet/README.md

 ## Acknowledgement

-This work is based on [detectron2](https://github.com/facebookresearch/detectron2).
+This work is based on [detectron2](https://github.com/facebookresearch/detectron2) and [SparseInst](https://github.com/hustvl/SparseInst).
 We sincerely thanks for their great work and contributions to the community!

 ## Citation